eosdis-nasa/earthdata-pub-dashboard/README.md

 #### Troubleshooting local deployement

-If you have previously built the locaAPI, you may need to remove docker orphans.
+If you have previously built using docker, you may need to remove docker orphans.
 In `localAPI/`:

 ```bash